mattbator/ts2019/calm_linux/calm_linux.rst

 Overview
 ++++++++

-**In this exercise you will explore the basics of Nutanix Calm by building and deploying a blueprint that installs and configures a multi-tier Task Manager web app using MySQL, nginix, and HAProxy.**
+**In this lab you will explore the basics of Nutanix Calm by building and deploying a blueprint that installs and configures a multi-tier Task Manager web app using MySQL, nginix, and HAProxy.**

 Creating a Blueprint
 ++++++++++++++++++++